nataliajagus/runinng-plan-app-react/README.md

 # 10 weeks jogging plan app (React Version)

 React app for 10 weeks jogging plan app.
-This is a programme for beginners that want to start jogging :)
+This is a beginner programme for people who want to start jogging :)

 Each week you exercise in different running and walking intervals that sum up to 30 minutes total.
 For the opimum results do the exercise 3 times a week.